psychemedia/classical-roman-and-greek-myths/phaeton.md

 A Day, that ſtill did Nature's Face diſcloſe:
 This Comfort from the mighty Miſchief roſe.

-But Chment, enrag'd with Grief, laments,
+But Clymenè, enrag'd with Grief, laments,
 And as her Grief inſpires, her Paſſion vents:
 Wild for her Son, and frantick in her Woes,
 With Hair diſhevel'd, round the World ſhe goes,